WebCabin/wcDocker/README.md

 To add a new dock window, give it a valid pre-registered type name and a desired destination for placement.
 The destination can be one of either:

-wcGLOBALS.DOCK_LOC.FLOAT    = Make a floating window that is not docked.
+wcDocker.DOCK_FLOAT    = Make a floating window that is not docked.

-wcGLOBALS.DOCK_LOC.LEFT     = Dock it to the left side of the window.
+wcDocker.DOCK_LEFT     = Dock it to the left side of the window.

-wcGLOBALS.DOCK_LOC.RIGHT    = Dock it to the right side of the window.
+wcDocker.DOCK_RIGHT    = Dock it to the right side of the window.

-wcGLOBALS.DOCK_LOC.BOTTOM   = Dock it on the bottom of the window.
+wcDocker.DOCK_BOTTOM   = Dock it on the bottom of the window.

 The third parameter determines whether this window is allowed to group up with another already existing window in a tabbed view (currently, tabbed